California State Route 49

-State Route 49 (SR 49) is a north-south state highway in the U.S. state of California that passes through many historic mining communities of the 1849 California gold rush and it is known as the Golden Chain Highway.
-The road was initially lobbied in 1919 by the Mother Lode Highway Association, a group of locals and historians.
-The highway begins at State Route 41 in Oakhurst, Madera County, in the Sierra Nevada.
-It continues in a generally northwest direction, weaving through the communities of Goldside and Ahwahnee, before crossing into Mariposa County.
-State Route 49 then continues northward through the counties of Tuolumne, Calaveras, Amador, El Dorado, Placer, Nevada, Yuba, Sierra, and Plumas, where it reaches its northern terminus at State Route 70, in Vinton.
+State Route 49 (SR 49) is a north-south state highway in California that travels through the historic mining communities of the California gold rush of 1849.
+It is known as the Golden Chain Highway, and the road was initially lobbied for in 1919 by the Mother Lode Highway Association, a group of locals and historians.
+The highway begins at State Route 41 in Oakhurst, Madera County, in the Sierra Nevada, and continues in a generally northwest direction through eleven counties to its northern terminus at State Route 70 in Vinton, Plumas County.

+The 295 mi route passes through dozens of California Historical Landmark sites, including Marshall Gold Discovery State Historic Park, Sutter's Mill, the Empire Mine State Historic Park, and the towns of Placerville, Sonora, and Angels Camp.
+Segments of the highway are designated as a California Scenic Highway, and the northern portion between Nevada City and Sierraville forms part of the Yuba-Donner Scenic Byway, a National Forest Scenic Byway.
+SR 49 serves as a heritage and tourist route through California's Mother Lode country.